 An item of tangible fixed assets is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on the derecognition of the asset is included in the income statement in the period of derecognition.
+Any gain or loss arising on the derecognition of the asset is included in the profit and loss account in the period of derecognition.